scferrada/website/content/home/about.md

 I'm currently developing my PhD thesis regarding the combination of semantic and visual similarity queries using Semantic Web technologies, you can learn more by visiting the <a href="http://imgpedia.dcc.uchile.cl">IMGpedia project site</a>.

-Besides research I'm very into teaching.
+Besides research I really enjoy teaching.
-Currently I'm Teaching Assistant in Databases and Programming Methodologies.
+Currently I'm a Teaching & Laboratory Assistant in the Relational Databases Course at the the Department of Computer Science (<a href="http://dcc.uchile.cl">DCC</a>).
-I have worked in many other areas and courses, you may find a complete list having a look at my <a href="/pdf/cv.pdf">resumé</a>.
+I have worked in many other areas and courses such as Algorithm analysis and Programming Design Methodologies, you may find a complete list having a look at my <a href="/pdf/cv.pdf">resumé</a>.
-I have done volunteer teaching at <a href="http://www.preumeduchile.cl/">Preumed</a>,
+I have also done some extracurricular volunteer teaching at <a href="http://www.preumeduchile.cl/">Preumed</a>,
 <a href="https://sites.google.com/a/capsocial.cl/capsocial/">Capsocial</a> and
 <a href="http://escuela.ingenieria.uchile.cl/vida-estudiantil/127291/grupos-organizados">Apoyo Escolar</a>.